 - You can also see it from the West bank (road 862) but the view is limited.
 You would have to hike down cord ladders to get the incredible views.

-Lake Myvatn with the town of Reykjahlid would be a great options to visit the area.
-Choose with the Make Myvatn accommodations
+Lake Myvatn with the town of Reykjahlid would be a great option to visit the area.
+Choose one of the lake Myvatn accommodations

 Not far is the Dimmuborgir Guesthouse, one of my favorite places to stay in Iceland (I booked myself and paid entirely for my stay).
 Right next to the lake and with the Hverfjall crater in the background... perfect!
 Check out more photos and book

 As I turned into to path to Hafragilfoss it was like I was transported to Mars.
 The ground turned red and with the low grey sky it felt surreal.
 The drive is short but not so easy with big blind spots.
 Luckily, I did not have to cross another car.